Powered by Bittensor

 Phase Time Period Goal Key Deliverables Roles

-Libp2p & Communication Consensus September – October 2025 Developers will be able to run nodes that talk to each other directly (P2P) instead of relying on a single server.
+Libp2p & Communication Consensus September – December 2025 Developers will be able to run nodes that talk to each other directly (P2P) instead of relying on a single server.
 This makes the system faster, more reliable, and cheaper to scale.

 • Replace HTTP with libp2p